Chigoma333/CogniVox-Companion/README.md

 # CogniVox-Companion Discord Bot

 CogniVox-Companion is an advanced AI-powered Discord bot that acts as your intelligent conversational companion.
 It leverages state-of-the-art natural language processing (NLP) capabilities provided by langchain for text processing and comprehension.
-The oogabooga webui API is utilized for powerful text generation, allowing the bot to engage in text-based and voice-based conversations across multiple chat platforms, including Discord and Telegram.
+The oogabooga webui API is utilized for powerful text generation, allowing the bot to engage in text-based and voice-based conversations through discord.
+It is planned to add Telegram in the future.

 ## Features